gowade/wade/README.md

 With the creation of Wade.Go, you can now write both client side and server side in a single programming language that is not Javascript.
 Go brings the best concurrency pattern (goroutines) and the static type system that makes maintenance a breeze.

 Although being client-centric in approach, Wade.Go is independent and designed to work perfectly when Javascript is not available, the ability to render the site on the server is built in.
-It even has a **functional test** API that runs the app in native Go with `go test`.
+It even has a **functional test** API that runs the app in native Go with `go test` (no browser).

 Wade.Go is made for web *sites*, not just *apps*, it can help build content-heavy sites like blog, forum as well as dynamic web applications.